otto-de/api-guidelines/guidelines/020_guidelines/040_resources/5020_must-use-common-date-format.md

 id: R100072
 ---

-# use standard date and time format
+# use common date and time format

 Use the `full-date`, `date-time` or `full-time` format as defined in [RFC3339][rfc3339].